Feeling a little more anxious lately? You have cause to. So much has been happening the past few years.

 If possible, organize a 90-day supply of your medication.

 You may need to call your doctor - not go in - to help you organize this.
-Some doctors are offering telehealth or telemedicine 'virtual' appointments which will help limit exposure.
+Most doctors are offering telehealth now or telemedicine 'virtual' appointments which will help limit exposure.

-As this is an unprecedented event, it's worth a phone call to see what they offer.
+As this is still an unprecedented event, it's worth a phone call to see what they offer.

 This means not only drinking enough water but getting the quenching structured water stored within fruits and vegetables.